 Email: email@example.com Twitter: @monro_m276

-Mary lives in Bath and practises as an osteopath in the picturesque Wiltshire town of Bradford on Avon, treating people three days a week and animals one day a week.
+Mary lives in Bath and practises as an osteopath in Bath and in the picturesque Wiltshire town of Bradford on Avon, treating people three days a week and animals one day a week.
 She was formerly a marketing consultant and began her career with Cadbury’s confectionery.

 Stranger In My Heart is Mary Monro’s first book.
 It has received coverage in the UK national press, various magazines and in the South China Morning Post.
 Mary is an experienced speaker and presenter and has appeared on China Radio International.

 Mary was born and raised at a farm on the edge of the south Shropshire hills, the youngest of four children.
 She spent much of her childhood on horseback which left her with permanent damage to her right eye, a broken nose, broken knee-cap and broken coccyx.
-She has been bitten, kicked, rolled on, dragged, and has fallen off too many times to recall, but she still rides racehorses for fun.
+She has been bitten, kicked, rolled on, dragged, and has fallen off too many times to recall, but she loves horses.

 Thirty years after his death and prompted by hearing him described as a ‘20th Century great’, Mary began her quest to explore this stranger she’d called ‘Dad’.
 Her mother handed her a large brown envelope full of her father’s documents from the war.
 She began by transcribing his letters, reports and diaries and trying to make sense of them.
 Eventually, she realised that she had to go to China and retrace her father’s escape route to really connect with him.
 As she walked in his footsteps and researched the context of his adventures, she gradually understood how heroic he had been.

 Stranger In My Heart skilfully weaves poignant memoir with action-packed biography and travels in modern China in a reflective journey that answers the question we all eventually ask ourselves: ‘Who am I?’

 If you liked Dadland by Keggie Carew you will love Stranger In My Heart!